 - The Second Apocalypse series begins with about half the known world being destroyed by the No-God, and things continue in the same general tone from there.

-- As of 8th edition, the only thing on the list Warhammer lacks is organized religion comprised entirely of evil cults.
+- As of 8th edition, the only thing on the list Warhammer lacks is evil cults monopolizing all organized religion.
 Sigmar and Ulric have reasonable priesthoods.